-We’re all familiar with Aloe Vera – at least by name – and those of us that live in the southern parts of the United States probably have some growing in the garden, or in pots.
-I know I have used the gel in Aloe Vera to soothe sunburn, but historically the plant has been used as a remedy for a variety of ailments.
+We’re all familiar with Aloe Vera –.
+At least by name –.
+Those of us that live in the southern parts of the United States probably have some growing in the garden.
+In pots.
+I know I've used the gel in Aloe Vera to soothe sunburn.
+Historically the plant has been used as a remedy for a variety of ailments.
 Today, Aloe Vera is the only Aloe species that isn’t at risk of extinction.

 This article, on Dr. Mercola’s website provides an interesting history of Aloe Vera, including research that shows how it probably migrated around the world from its source in the Arabian Peninsula.